OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 }
 ```

-The above method requires a character array containing the password and the needed keylength in bits, for instance a 128 or 256-bit AES key.
+The above method requires a character array containing the password and the needed key length in bits, for instance a 128 or 256-bit AES key.
 We define an iteration count of 10000 rounds which will be used by the PBKDF2 algorithm.
-This significantly increases the workload for a bruteforce attack.
+This significantly increases the workload for a brute-force attack.
 We define the salt size equal to the key length, we divide by 8 to take care of the bit to byte conversion.
 We use the `SecureRandom` class to randomly generate a salt.
 Obviously, the salt is something you want to keep constant to ensure the same encryption key is generated time after time for the same supplied password.
 Note that you can store the salt privately in `SharedPreferences`.
 It is recommended to exclude the salt from the Android backup mechanism to prevent synchronization in case of higher risk data.
 See "testing android storage" for more details.
 Note that if you take a rooted device, or unpatched device, or a patched (e.g. repackaged) application into account as a threat to the data, it might be better to encrypt the salt with a key in the `AndroidKeystore`.
 Afterwards the Password-based Encryption (PBE) key is generated using the recommended `PBKDF2WithHmacSHA1` algorithm till API version 26.
-From there on it is best to use `PBKDF2withHmacSHA256`, which will end up with a different keysize.
+From there on it is best to use `PBKDF2withHmacSHA256`, which will end up with a different key size.

 Now, it is clear that regularly prompting the user for its passphrase is not something that works for every application.
 In that case make sure you use the [Android KeyStore API](https://developer.android.com/reference/java/security/KeyStore.html "Android AndroidKeyStore API").
 This API has been specifically developed to provide a secure storage for key material.
 Only your application has access to the keys that it generates.
 Starting from Android 6.0 it is also enforced that the AndroidKeyStore is hardware-backed in case a fingerprint sensor is present.
 This means a dedicated cryptography chip or trusted platform module (TPM) is being used to secure the key material.